evancchow/SVM/README.md

 1) Finding maximum-margin decision boundaries and supporting hyperplanes through convex optimization.

 2) Fitting the SVM to a linearly separable training dataset, and predicting the labels of a testing dataset.
+All data is randomly generated using NumPy's random.multivariate_normal() function.

 3) Dynamically plotting the results using Matplotlib's animation module.
 I'd like to upgrade the animation later to a higher-quality library such as NodeBox for OpenGL, Seaborn, etc.

-A PNG of the output with 150 data points (for each class, making a total of 600 for train/test) can be found here: https://www.dropbox.com/s/0h4xhtgtb06vvam/n150_svm.png
+A PNG of one possible output with 150 data points (for each class, making a total of 600 for train/test) can be found here: https://www.dropbox.com/s/0h4xhtgtb06vvam/n150_svm.png

 I also found Mathieu Blondel's SVM implementation (https://gist.github.com/mblondel/586753) in implementing the weights and bias calculations involved in the convex optimization.